timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 ## Introduction

-This Tutorial walks through the creation of REST microservice comprised of the following structural elements:
+Using the [enRoute ArcheTypes](017-enRoute-ArcheTypes.html) this tutorial walks through the creation of REST microservice comprised of the following structural elements:
 * An API module
 * A DAO Implementation module
 * A Rest Service Implementation module
 * The Composite Application module

-each of these _Implementation_ and _Composite Application_ Modules having a corresponding Index POM: i.e. a [dedicated curated repository](../FAQ/200-resolving.html#managing-repositories).
+Note that each _Implementation_ and _Composite Application_ module that we will create has a corresponding Index POM: i.e. a [dedicated curated repository](../FAQ/200-resolving.html#managing-repositories).
+{: .note }

 We start by creating the required project skeleton.